varqox/sim-project/README.md

   ```sh
   make install
   ```
   It will ask for MySQL credentials.
-For testing purposes, you can type sim, sim, sim, localhost for MariaDB username, password, database and user host.
+By default, step 3 created MariaDB username 'sim', password 'sim', database 'sim' and user host 'localhost'.

   If you want to install SIM in other location that build/ type